 Caregivers Caring for Aging or Disabled Adults

 Caregivers, or those who devote themselves to the care of aging or disabled family members, face a great deal of demands.
-These demands of caregiving can sometimes feel overwhelming.
+These demands can feel overwhelming.
 The stress of caregiving can progress to burnout and potentially damage one’s physical or mental health.
 It is essential that caregivers receive support.
-This group offers a safe place to discuss the stresses, challenges and rewards of providing care for a loved one.
-This group is intended for those who are providing care for aging or disabled adult family members with disorders such as Alzheimer’s, stroke, brain injury or other chronic debilitating health conditions.
+This group offers a safe place to discuss the stresses, challenges, and rewards of providing care for a loved one.
+This group is intended for those who are providing care for aging or disabled adult family members with disorders such as Alzheimer’s, stroke, brain injury, or other chronic debilitating health conditions.

 Parents Caring for a Severely Disabled Child

 When parents receive a diagnosis that their child is disabled, they begin the process of adapting to many unanticipated challenges and long-term strains to their family.
 Parents or other care providers of a child with significant physical and/or mental disabilities and delays can find support from others who are facing a similar situation.
 This support group is intended for Christian parents of children who are severely disabled.
 Parents can find support for different disabilities such as Cerebral Palsy Developmental Delays, mentally impaired, Spina Bifida, seizures, brain injured, Scoliosis, CMV, Microcephaly, or rare genetic disorders.

 Testimonial from participant in our pilot online group

 It was a great joy to hear from others who were going through the grieving process because we found comfort in the encouragement we received from each other and through God's Word.
 After we lost our child, we didn't really find anything locally that we felt comfortable with.
 This gave us the opportunity to share our loss with fellow Christians who share the same perspective that Jesus is the resurrection and the life!
 Thank you, Christian Family Solutions, for this Christian community of caring and support!